Canon 1D vs G7X Mark II

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 14 years and 4 months of technical progress since the 1D launch.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1D and the G7X Mark II in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1D and the G7X Mark II in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.